Sächsische Schweiz-Osterzgebirge (electoral district)

 Sächsische Schweiz-Osterzgebirge is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 157.
 It is located in central Saxony, comprising the Sächsische Schweiz-Osterzgebirge district.

 Sächsische Schweiz-Osterzgebirge was created for the 2002 federal election.
-Since 2021, it has been represented by Steffen Janich of the Alternative for Germany (AfD).
+Since 2021, it has been represented by Steffen Janich of Alternative for Germany (AfD).

 Geography

 Sächsische Schweiz-Osterzgebirge is located in central Saxony.
 As of the 2021 federal election, it is coterminous with the Sächsische Schweiz-Osterzgebirge district.

 History

 Sächsische Schweiz-Osterzgebirge was created in 2002, then known as Sächsische Schweiz – Weißeritzkreis.
 It acquired its current name in the 2009 election.
 In the 2002 through 2009 elections, it was constituency 159 in the numbering system.
 In the 2013 through 2021 elections, it was number 158.
 From the 2025 election, it has been number 157.

 Originally, the constituency comprised the districts of Sächsische Schweiz and Weißeritzkreis.
 It acquired its current borders in the 2009 election.